-There are optimal conditions for solar panels in South Africa.
+There are optimal conditions for solar panels South Africa.
 They function at their peak when they’re pointed north, facing the sun directly, and at an angle that’s not shadowed or sheltered by trees.
 The climate and geographic area also affect the working ability of solar panels.

 What Are Solar Panels Made of?

 Solar cells are primarily composed of silicon.
 Another word for a solar panel is a module, which is made up of multiple solar cells combined and placed in between a defensive glass coating and a sturdy backing plate.
-The entire solar panel is usually encased within an aluminum border.
+The entire solar panel is usually encased within an aluminium border.
 The typical cell count of a solar panel is 60 and the average weight ranges from roughly 18-19kg a piece.
 An array of panels is the most common form of installation.

 Read more on how to clean the panels

-Types of Solar Panels in South Africa
+Types of Solar Panels South Africa

-- Monocrystalline panels: Typically black in colour, these panels are more efficient that multi-crystalline models of panels.
+- Monocrystalline panels: Typically black in colour, these panels are more efficient than multi-crystalline models of panels.
 Multi-crystalline panels, however, do have a higher heat tolerance.
 The main differences in efficiency are primarily based on the specific way each panel is processed.
-There are, however, many more components which account for this difference in efficiency.
+There are, however, many more components which account for this difference in the efficiency.

-- Interdigitated back contact solar cells (IBC): These solar cells are a different take on a standard module.
+- Interdigitated back-contact solar cells (IBC): These solar cells are a different take on a standard module.
 Efficiency is higher because of the way that they’re designed; every electrical contact is at the rear of the cell, preventing the metal contact strips at the front barring light from getting to the cell surface.

-- Thin film: These types of panels are composed of a slim layer of photovoltaic material.
+- Thin-film: These types of panels are composed of a slim layer of photovoltaic material.
 The material is often amorphous silicon, cadmium telluride, or copper-indium-gallium-selenide.
 This slim layer of material sits on top of a base plate of glass or metal.
 Although it’s still a work in progress as far as its technology goes.
 It’s overall less efficient than other types of panels.
 It’s rarely used, because of this is and is often used in smaller devices, such as garden lamps and solar-powered calculators.

-The Efficiency of Solar Panels in South Africa
+The Efficiency of Solar Panels Cape Town

 The efficiency of a panel can be measured by the panel’s electricity output compared to its surface area.
 If you have a higher efficiency you’ll have an increase in the amount of power generated.
 This may also lead to lower installation costs as well.
 If you have a large amount of roof space, however, you might benefit from simply buying a large amount of low-cost and low-efficiency solar panels.

 Here’s something that may be surprising!
-Solar panels lose efficiency as they’re heated.
+Solar panels Cape Town lose efficiency as they’re heated.
 This may seem illogical, seeing as they’re supposed to sit on the roof.
 It’s simply due to physics.
 You’ll get less power from your panels on a hot day than you would on a mild day.
 The power rating and efficiency of a panel are based on regular temperature conditions.
 Some perform much better under more intense temperatures.
 To prevent loss of efficiency, in hot environments especially.
 The panel needs to be installed in a way that allows cool air to circulate beneath and around it.
 This is a crucial way to keep them cooler and more efficient!

 Read more on living off the grid

-Checklist For Buying Solar Panels in South Africa
+Checklist For Buying Solar Panels South Africa